collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * A Successful Git Branching Model (more advanced)
 * A Successful Git Branching Model Considered Harmful (alternative view)
 * SemVer
+* See also: Atlassian and GitLab docs (you can also find insights in the docs of other software built on top of Git)

 * Tags
 * Releases